 This truly is a beautiful place to unwind and one of the best things to do in New Orleans if you are an outdoor lover.

 During your visit to the park, don’t miss the opportunity to visit one of the favorite restaurants in New Orleans, Morning Call.
-This popular place has some amazing beignets!
+This popular place has some fantastic beignets!

-You definitely don’t want to go to New Orleans on a diet!
+You don’t want to go to New Orleans on a diet!

 That is because New Orleans is a food institution.
 New Orleans is known for its southern cuisine and is home to many world-renowned chefs and restaurants.

-Put on your elastic-waisted pants and get your taste buds ready for a southern culinary adventure while being introduced to a huge part of the culture!
+Put on your elastic-waisted pants and get your taste buds ready for a southern culinary adventure while being introduced to a considerable part of the culture!

-There are so many amazing things to eat in New Orleans, we could dedicate a whole article (or a whole blog) just to that, so for this article, we will just share a few of our favorites restaurants.
+There are so many amazing things to eat in New Orleans we could dedicate a whole article (or a whole blog) just to that, so we will share a few of our favorite restaurants for this article.

 New Orleans Beignets

 Our first stop in New Orleans is usually to find beignets.
-I mean, honestly, one of the best things in New Orleans is a beignet!
+Honestly, one of the best things in New Orleans is a beignet!

 What is a beignet?

-Well you see, a beignet is a deep-fried pastry that is absolutely heavenly.
-Traditional beignets are dusted in powdered sugar while they are still nice and hot.
+Well, a beignet is a deep-fried pastry that is heavenly.
+Traditional beignets are dusted in powdered sugar while still nice and hot.

-Indulge in this delectable powdered sugar topped pastry with a steaming hot cafe au lait while visiting Cafe du Monde, a popular French Quarter spot.
-It’s guaranteed to not disappoint.
+Indulge in this delectable powdered sugar-topped pastry with a steaming hot cafe au lait while visiting Cafe du Monde, a famous French Quarter spot.
+It’s guaranteed not to disappoint.

 Court of Two Sisters

-For an amazing Jazz brunch, you have to go to the Court of Two Sisters.
-This New Orleans French Quarter restaurant has incredible courtyard dining and serves us an all-you-can-eat brunch accompanied by jazz music on the weekends.
+You must go to the Court of Two Sisters for a fantastic Jazz brunch.
+This New Orleans French Quarter restaurant has incredible courtyard dining and serves as an all-you-can-eat brunch accompanied by jazz music on the weekends.
 Their 5-star Cajun cuisine will have you camped out and never wanting to leave!